ModifAmorphic/outward/Transmorphic/README.md

 - Learn new Transmog recipes by equipping gear.
 - Transmogrify an Item (swap visuals with another).
   - \*\***Important**\*\* Equip the Item you want to change.
+    - Backpacks must be empty!
   - Open the Transmogrify Crafting Menu
   - Select the Transmog Recipe on the left.
   - Confirm the Selected Item is the item you wish to apply the transmog to.
   - Craft your new item.
     - Any Enchantments are carried over to the new item.
-- Remove a transmog from equipment with the "-Remove Transmogrify" recipe.
+- Remove a transmog from equipment with the "- Remove Transmogrify" recipe.
   - Equip Item you wish to remove the Transmogrify from.
   - Open the Transmogrify Crafting Menu.
   - Select the "- Remove Transmog" recipe at the top.